peter88213/nvhelp-en/source/file_menu.rst

 .. note::
-	The submenu can be extended by plugins to add more file types from which a *noveltree* project can be created.
+	The submenu can be extended by plugins to add more file types from which a *novelibre* project can be created.

 .. figure:: _images/fileMenu02.png
-   :alt: noveltree screenshot
+   :alt: novelibre screenshot

 Empty project
    -  This will close the current project and create a blank project.
-   -  A file select dialog asks for the new project’s file name (noveltree v1.4+).
+   -  A file select dialog asks for the new project’s file name (novelibre v1.4+).
 If you cancel the dialog, you can select the file name later when saving the project.